-The Westmoreland Gazette has published an article on a school in South Lakeland being investigated by detectives in relation to complaints of alleged child abuse, quoting a memeber of Slee Blackwell's abuse team.
+The Westmoreland Gazette has published an article on a school in South Lakeland being investigated by detectives in relation to complaints of alleged child abuse, quoting a member of Slee Blackwell’s abuse team.

 The historic allegations relate to Witherslack Hall School, located on the edge of the Lake District, that once housed around 55 boys in care.